ziangit/PersonalizedTwitchPlatformBackEnd/README.md

 ### Notification

 In future, users can get their favorite uploaders' streaming notifications on Twitter, Discord, QQ, and other social apps.

+### Other Versions

+I also want to build a Bilibili version

 Stay tuned for these exciting updates!